0xsamgreen/base-hackathon/README.md

 2. **Available After KYC Approval**
    - "Get Wallet Address" - View your Base wallet address
+   - "Learn to Clean Panels and Earn" - Take a quiz about solar panel cleaning to earn USDC

 3. **Coming Soon** (Greyed Out)
-   - "Learn to Clean Panels and Earn"
    - "Train our AI and Earn"

 The menu automatically updates based on your KYC status, with unavailable options clearly marked.